gsidgsidgsid

 Based on the results of the correlates of protection studies, more research is needed to see if these responses are directly linked to the reduced rate of infection, and if they can be generalized to other types of HIV vaccines or similar vaccines tested against other regional types of HIV (such as the subtype C viruses in southern Africa).

-The results of the first follow-up clinical trial (RV152) were also announced in September1 at the AIDS Vaccine 2011 Conference in Bangkok, Thailand.
+The results of the first follow-up clinical trial (RV152) were also announced in September at the AIDS Vaccine 2011 Conference in Bangkok, Thailand.
 The RV152 trial was designed as an extended evaluation of the 114 volunteers who received either the vaccine or placebo and became infected with HIV during the RV144 trial.
 The study determined that there was no difference in disease progression in volunteers who became infected after receiving vaccine compared to those who had received placebo.
 While these results were expected, they did confirm that the vaccine regimen used in RV144 is safe.